 Subject to applicable limitations (including a minimum holding period requirement), dividends received by non-corporate United States Holders from a qualified foreign corporation may be treated as "qualified dividend income" that is subject to reduced rates of taxation.
 A foreign corporation is treated as a qualified foreign corporation with respect to dividends paid by that corporation on ordinary shares (or ADSs backed by such shares) that are readily tradable on an established securities market in the United States.
-Our ADSs are listed on the Nasdaq.
+Our ADSs are listed on the Nasdag.
 United States Treasury Department guidance indicates that our ADSs are readily tradable on an established securities market in the United States.
 Thus, subject to the discussion under "-Passive Foreign Investment Company" below, we believe that dividends we pay on our ADSs will be eligible for the reduced tax rates.
 Since we do not expect that our Class A ordinary shares will be listed on an established securities market in the United States, we do not believe that dividends that we pay on our Class A ordinary shares that are not represented by ADSs will meet the conditions required for these reduced tax rates.
 There also can be no assurance that our ADSs will continue to be readily tradable on an established securities market in the United States in later years.
 Consequently, there can be no assurance that our ADSs will continue to be eligible for the reduced tax rates.
 A qualified foreign corporation also includes a foreign corporation that is eligible for the benefits of certain income tax treaties with the United States.
 In the event that we are deemed to be a PRC resident enterprise under the PRC tax law (see "-People's Republic of China Taxation" above), we may be eligible for the benefits of the Treaty.
-In that case, dividends we pay on our Class A ordinary shares would be eligible for the reduced rates of taxation whether or not the shares are readily tradable on an established securities market in the United States, and whether or not the shares are rep
+In that case, dividends we pay on our Class A ordinary shares would be eligible for the reduced rates of taxation whether or not the shares are readily tradable on an established securities market in the United States, and whether or not the shares are represented by ADSs.
+You should consult your own tax advisors regarding the application of these rules given your particular circumstances.